Netbox Coin Trading Up 91.3% Over Last 7 Days (NBX)

-Netbox Coin (NBX) traded 20% higher against the US dollar during the 24 hour period ending at 22:00 PM Eastern on September 28th.
-Netbox Coin has a total market cap of $159,584.25 and $233.00 worth of Netbox Coin was traded on exchanges in the last day.
-One Netbox Coin coin can now be bought for approximately $0.0020 or 0.00000010 BTC on cryptocurrency exchanges.
-During the last week, Netbox Coin has traded up 91.3% against the US dollar.
+Netbox Coin (NBX) traded 20% higher against the US dollar during the 24 hour period ending at 21:00 PM ET on September 29th.
+One Netbox Coin coin can now be bought for about $0.0020 or 0.00000010 BTC on popular exchanges.
+Netbox Coin has a market cap of $161,332.54 and approximately $233.00 worth of Netbox Coin was traded on exchanges in the last 24 hours.
+Over the last seven days, Netbox Coin has traded 91.3% higher against the US dollar.

 - Ondori (RSTR) traded flat against the dollar and now trades at $0.0004 or 0.00000001 BTC.